On December 9, 2025, Tri County voters will decide on an updated facilities proposal.

 Auditorium, Music, and Site Upgrades

-• New auditorium construction was removed; existing auditorium will be remodeled with new seats and reconfigured layout.
+New auditorium construction was removed; existing auditorium will be remodeled with new and additional seating space and reconfigured layout.

 Join us for Informational Meetings